4db/algorithms/javascript/fundamentals/README.md

 ### General

-Write Big-O functions with analyzing algorithms from O(1) to O(n!) with comon names:
+Write Big-O functions with analyzing algorithms from O(1) to O(n!) with name and example:

 <details>
  <summary>Hint</summary>